Memories of Humankind

 Recently developed new perspectives study this collective culture and enable us to better understand the multilayered world of manuscripts.
 Such approaches address the history of reading along with the history of manuscripts and consider texts as open-ended creations in motion.

 Memories of Humankind: Stories from the Ottoman Manuscripts brings together Ibrahim Ağa, the guardian of the Van Citadel who found time to copy manuscripts while on duty; Zübeyde Hanım, whose divan was widely circulated; Yirmisekiz Çelebi Mehmed Efendi, the Ottoman Ambassador to France, who corrected his own manuscript; Rıfat from Kilis, who intervened with the text by scribbling in the margin, “whoever wrote this is wrong”; Enderunlu Fâzıl, whose writings were scolded and censored but still made the rounds through word of mouth; and the bookworm who fed its hunger by paying no attention to the “Ya Kebikeç” prayer, written to protect the manuscript, and the bookworm that payed no attention; and hundreds of famous or anonymous writers and readers.
 The exhibition presents a selection from Suna and İnan Kıraç Foundation Manuscript Collection, inviting the visitor on a journey among texts, objects, and periods; it traces the multilingualism of Ottoman society, daily life, medicine, knowledge of the universe and time, gender and sexuality, while also showing how to recreate Istanbul’s historical landscape using manuscripts.

-Memories of Humankind: Stories from the Ottoman Manuscripts nudges the door ajar to the memory of humanity, which crystallizes in manuscripts and is alternatively worldly and otherworldly, multilingual and multi-religious, urban and rural, unique and ordinary, sometimes very alien and occasionally very familiar, fragmentary, incomplete, and inspiring.
+Memories of Humankind: Stories from the Ottoman Manuscripts nudges the door ajar to the memory of humanity, which crystallizes in manuscripts and is alternatively worldly and otherworldly, multilingual and multi-religious, urban and rural, unique and ordinary, sometimes very alien and occasionally very familiar, fragmentary, incomplete, and always inspiring.